COVID – 19 UPDATE

 Pending Criminal Matters

 New York State Courts through Livingston County are currently closed and only hearing emergency matters.
 Criminal Courts will only hear arraignments on criminal matters and preliminary hearings on felonies.
 This includes County, Town and Village Courts.
-It is anticipated that these closures will last until on or after April 30, 2020 for most matters.
 If you are a defendant and have a pending criminal charge, please contact your attorney for guidance and information.